-AMEUP has independently conducted a satisfaction survey among the users of Lifelong Learning Programme and the Youth in Action programme.
-In February 2013 an online questionnaire was sent to users who had in 2011 or 2012 signed a financing contract with AMEUP.
+among the users of Lifelong Learning Programme and the Youth in Action programme.
+In February 2013, an online questionnaire was sent to users who had in 2011 or 2012 signed a financing contract with AMEUP.
 Out of the 767 users, 44.58% completed the questionnaire.
-Also, an evaluation study titled Towards the internationalization of education - Croatian participation in the Lifelong learning programme was conducted, encompassing the 2009 - 2013 period for all sub-programmes.
+Also, an evaluation study titled Towards the internationalization of education - Croatian participation in the Lifelong learning programme (Kinternacionalizaciji obrazovanja - sudjelovanje Republike Hrvatske u programu za cjeloživotno učenje) was conducted, encompassing the 2009 - 2013 period for all subprogrammes.

-6.6 Social inclusion through education and training Educational support
+6.6 Social inclusion through education and training

+Educational support